 As I mentioned earlier, revenues of eSports partly come from sponsorships.
 It is by far the biggest source of revenue in eSports.
 There are two types of sponsorship in eSports- endemic and non-endemic.
 What’s the difference?

-On the other hand, brands not related to gaming are called ‘non-endemic’ brands which are predicted to spike up its growth in the next few years.
+On the other hand, brands not related to gaming are called ‘non-endemic’ brands which are predicted to spike up their growth in the next few years.
 More and more companies are taking advantage of advertising and sponsorship opportunities at hand.

 The sales for gaming hardware and peripherals according to market research increases significantly because of this.

-Are you amazed how fast this eSport business industry is growing as to popularity and revenue?
+Are you amazed at how fast this eSport business industry is growing as to popularity and revenue?
 And the trend keeps on growing as the demands of online entertainment increases year after year.
 Just imagine what eSports would be like five years from now.

 Based on projections it will still be a hit by that time with the current number of viewers and supporters around the world.
-Well, I just hope that traditional sports will still be alive and kickin’ despite and in spite of the booming eSport business.
+Well, I just hope that traditional sports will still be alive and kickin’ despite and in spite of the booming eSports business.

 After all, nothing beats the real thing, don’t you think?
 Share your thoughts by leaving a comment below.
 ‘Till next time!